Titan (rocket family): Titan II

+The Titan II family consists of the Titan II ICBM and two later versions adapted for space launches, the Titan II GLV and the Titan 23G.

 Titan II missile

 Most of the Titan rockets were the Titan II ICBM and their civilian derivatives for NASA.
 The Titan II used the LR-87-5 engine, a modified version of the LR-87, that used a hypergolic propellant combination of nitrogen tetroxide (NTO) for its oxidizer and Aerozine 50 (a 50/50 mix of hydrazine and unsymmetrical dimethylhydrazine (UDMH) instead of the liquid oxygen and RP-1 propellant of the Titan I.

 The first Titan II guidance system was built by AC Spark Plug.
 It used an inertial measurement unit made by AC Spark Plug derived from original designs from the Charles Stark Draper Laboratory at MIT.
 The missile guidance computer (MGC) was the IBM ASC-15.
 When spares for this system became hard to obtain, it was replaced by a more modern guidance system, the Delco Electronics Universal Space Guidance System (USGS).
 The USGS used a Carousel IV IMU and a Magic 352 computer.
 The USGS was already in use on the Titan III space launcher when work began in March 1978 to replace the Titan II guidance system.
 The main reason was to reduce the cost of maintenance by $72 million per year; the conversions were completed in 1981.